-The proposed amendment to Rule 121(a) better defines the pretrial deadline for filing a motion for summary judgment.
-The proposed 60-day limit for filing a motion for summary judgment would allow time for the Court to issue any orders with respect to the motion, for the parties to file any responses, and for the Court to consider action on the motion before trial.
+The amendment to Rule 121(a) better defines the pretrial deadline for filing a motion for summary judgment.
+The 60-day limit for filing a motion for summary judgment will allow time for the Court to issue any orders with respect to the motion, for the parties to file any responses, and for the Court to consider action on the motion before trial.

-11. Mediation
+10. Mediation